Studies conducted by the Glaucoma Department at Singapore National Eye Centre (SNEC) suggest that glaucoma may run in the family.

 SingHealth group, and the lead principal investigator of the study.
 He has been researching the disease for more than 10 years and believes it is hereditary.

 “The study provides further evidence that genetic factors play a role in the development of PACG.
-It may lead to new insights, and create the possibility of novel treatments and the early identification of people at risk of the disease,” said Prof Aung, who is also Deputy Executive Director, Singapore Eye Research Institute (SERI).
+It may lead to new insights, and create the possibility of novel treatments and the early identification of people at risk of the disease,” said Prof Aung, who is also Executive Director of the Singapore Eye Research Institute (SERI).

 He led the team from SERI, SNEC, the National University of Singapore, the Genome Institute of Singapore, National University Hospital and Tan Tock Seng Hospital, as well as hospitals from six other countries.
 Their findings were published in Nature Genetics in August 2012.